mangila/ensure4j/README.md

 ## What is Preconditions?

-Preconditions are a design pattern that helps prevent invalid method calls by ensuring that the method arguments meet certain criteria.
+Preconditions is a design pattern that helps prevent invalid method calls by ensuring that the method arguments meet certain criteria.

 ## Why use Preconditions?